Shekhar Kapur's Nostalgic Post On 'Masoom' Goes Wrong; Netizens Say The Film Was Not 'Original'

 'Masoom' was a scene by scene rip off of Erich Segal's 'Man, Woman & Child'.
 Not "adaptation", not "inspired", but a total copy.
 The stellar 'arty' cast (Shabana, Naseer, kids) and R D Burman's music elevated the film.
 And today you're bashing those "intellectuals".
 Shame on you!— Chirpy Says (@IndianPrism) August 1, 2019

-Meanwhile, what do you folks think about this entire controversy?
+Meanwhile, what do you folks think of this entire controversy?
 Do you feel the netizens are right in slamming the filmmaker?

 Javed Akhtar LASHES OUT At Shekhar Kapur For Saying He Is Afraid Of Intellectuals!